-Professor Paul Lam Kwan-sing
+Professor Paul LAM Kwan-sing

-Professor Paul Lam Kwan-sing became the President of Hong Kong Metropolitan University on 1 April 2021.
+Professor Paul LAM Kwan-sing is President of Hong Kong Metropolitan University and Chair Professor of Environmental Chemistry.

-Professor Lam was the author or co-author of over 400 publications in international refereed journals.
-He has been responsible for over 35 major government consultancy projects in the environmental field, including the assessments of risks to Hong Kong cetaceans and waterbirds from toxic contaminants.
+Professor LAM is the author or co-author of over 400 publications in international refereed journals.
+He has been responsible for over 35 major government consultancy projects in the environmental field, including the assessment of risks to Hong Kong cetaceans and water birds from toxic contaminants.
 He was awarded the Natural Science Award (Second Class) in 2011, 2012 and 2019 by the Ministry of Education of the People's Republic of China.